jolars/SLOPE/cran-comments.md

 I believe the status message above is a false positive; the URL works as it should.

-> Days since last update: 4
+> Days since last update: 5

-This is a patch to fix the broken install on solaris as well as rectify ASAN/UBSAN errors (<https://cran.r-project.org/web/checks/check_results_SLOPE.html>).
+This a second patch (see below).

+## Resubmission

+This is a resubmission.
+In this version I believe I have actually fixed the UBSAN errors (<https://cran.r-project.org/web/checks/check_results_SLOPE.html>).
+I can no longer reproduce them using the ASAN/UBSAN docker from rhub/rocker (<https://builder.r-hub.io/status/original/SLOPE_0.3.1.9000.tar.gz-15e2ec2c51bd4992bcd4060f5727bb6f>).